 The ventilation system for this house is designed as a central fan integrated system, which is made up of a 6 inch outdoor air intake duct connected to the return side of the air handler.
-This duct draws outdoor air in to the air distribution system and distributes it to the various rooms in the house.
+This duct draws outdoor air in to the air distribution system and distributes it to the various rooms in the house when the air handling unit is running.
 The intake duct has a motorized damper controlled by a fan cycler to close the damper to prevent over ventilation of the house during times of significant space conditioning demands.
 Below is schematic example of the central fan ventilation system with 6" electronically operated damper.